norvig/paip-lisp/docs/chapter10.md

 A trie is, of course, a kind of tree, but there are cases where it pays to convert a trie into a *dag*-a directed acyclic graph.
 A dag is a tree where some of the subtrees are shared.
 Imagine you have a spelling corrector program with a list of some 50,000 or so words.
-You could put them into a trie, each word with the value t.
+You could put them into a trie, each word with the value `t`.
 But there would be many subtrees repeated in this trie.
 For example, given a word list containing *look*, *looks*, *looked*, and *looking* as well as *show*, *shows*, *showed*, and *showing*, there would be repetition of the subtree containing *-s*, *-ed* and *-ing*.
 After the trie is built, we could pass the whole trie to un i que, and it would collapse the shared subtrees, saving storage.